mint-metrics/mojito-website/docs/jd-delivery-api-decision-adapter.md

 ## Mojito.options.decisionAdapter

-When subjects are bucketed and assigned a recipe ([see `Assign subject by sample rate` on the execution flowchart](js-delivery-api-execution-order#split-test-object-execution-flowchart)), the decisionAdapter is called.
+The `decisionAdapter` is called when subjects are bucketed and assigned a recipe ([see `Assign subject by sample rate` on the execution flowchart](js-delivery-api-execution-order#split-test-object-execution-flowchart)).
 This can happen up to three times per experiment ([as described below](#expect-to-handle-multiple-decisions-per-test)).

 ### Syntax